cityofasheville/wheres-parking/README.md

 ## Deploying
 This is deployed on AWS Amplify on the main branch.
 To deploy new changes, make commits to main branch and Amplify will automatically redeploy.
+The previous github pages deployment still exists at http://cityofasheville.github.io/wheres-parking/ , but is being redirected to the new site.